Systemic approaches to working with individuals, families and organisations (D4) – foundation

 You will focus on the development of systemic theory and practice, and are encouraged to critically evaluate different schools of thought and different theoretical positions.
 You will explore your own positioning in relation to these and the application of theoretical ideas to individuals, families and organisations.

-If your eventual aim is to progress on to the intermediate course, and subsequently our MA in Systemic Psychotherapy, then this course will help to prepare you by giving you more exposure to clinical work from an earlier stage.
+to the intermediate course, and subsequently the MA in Systemic psychotherapy (M6), then this course will prepare you by giving you more exposure to clinical work from an earlier stage.

 In order to be eligible for this course, we ask that you:

 - Have a first degree in social work, psychology, medicine, nursing, education or any allied field, or are able to demonstrate an equivalent level of relevant experience.

 - Are working or volunteering in a setting where you have the opportunity to work with families and/or couples of two or more generations, either in a professional role or as part of a reflecting team.